-Non-accompanying dependants must undergo a medical exam to make sure they are admissible to Canada.
-They must be admissible to maintain their eligibility to be sponsored by their family members in the future.
+All your dependants must have a medical exam done to make sure they’re admissible to Canada.
+They must be admissible to be able to be sponsored in the future.

-Having inadmissible dependants might make you inadmissible as an applicant for permanent residence.
+Having inadmissible dependants might make you inadmissible for permanent residence.

 Answers others found useful